-Exam Access Arrangements for external exams - students are referred by their teachers for testing at the end of Year 9 prior to the start of the GCSE courses.
+Exam Access Arrangements for external exams - students are referred by their teachers for testing at the end of Year 9 / beginning of Year 10 prior to the start of the GCSE courses.
 School must be able to support referrals with evidence of a history of need and provision regarding previous special arrangements for testing.
-The formal testing is carried out by external specialists to JCQ guidelines.
+The formal testing is carried out by Mrs Armstrong, following JCQ guidelines.